Toloka/docs/en/glossary.md

 All [pool](#pool) tasks completed by this Toloker will be resent to other Tolokers.
 Tasks completed by banned Tolokers are reassigned, but those completed by paused Tolokers are not.

-#### Response {#response}

-The result of completing an assignment by a Toloker.
-The responses can be either correct or incorrect.
-You can decline incorrect responses using the [assignment review](#assignment-review) and even [block Tolokers](#banning-tolokers) who give too many incorrect responses.

 #### Retry pool {#retry-pool}

 A pool that helps Tolokers who make mistakes improve their [skills](#skill) and get a second chance to complete tasks.